 The Fellowship Program provides grants for M.A. and Ph.D. candidates, postdoctoral researchers and graduate students pursuing public service-related internships.
 Fellowships are awarded to U.S. citizens through nominations by our confidential Advisers at universities across the country.
 Students may not directly apply for the Fellowship Program; they must be nominated.
 The Foundation does not accept outside applications.

 The Program's current and former Fellows form an impressive collection of rising leaders active in significant posts and organizations at home and abroad that play important roles in shaping U.S. domestic and foreign policy.
 We support this growing network of scholars and practitioners and offer year-round events for their engagement and connectivity.
-These vents include speaker series, weekend retreats, receptions and annual conferences.
+These events include speaker series, weekend retreats, receptions and annual conferences.

 Tap an image to learn more